 - Tap the Notes button.

-Tap New Note
+- Tap New Note.

-How to send a location from Maps to Notes
+How to send a location from Maps to Notes on iPhone and iPad

-- Launch Maps and search for an address, business etc.
+- Launch Maps and search for an address, business, etc.

 - Tap the share button with your desired location pinned.
 It's located just beside the search bar.